 It’s one of my favorite spots to shop away from the louder vendors of Khan el Khalili.
 There are rugs, quilted pillow cases and wall hangings that make great souvenirs.

 The Qasaba itself is worth a look.
 Built during Mamluk rule in 1650, it’s the only historic covered market in the city.
-Look up past the shop facades and you’ll see the upper floor apartments built for artisans.
+Look up past the shop facades and you’ll spot the upper floor apartments built for artisans.

-7. Al-Salih Tala’i Mosque
+9. Al-Salih Tala’i Mosque

 Built in 1160, Al-Salih Tala’i is Cairo’s last Fatimid mosque.
-It was meant as the resting place for the head of Husayn, the son of Caliph Ali.

-8. Amir Qijmas al-Ishaqi Mosque (aka Abu Heriba)
+10. Amir Qijmas al-Ishaqi Mosque (aka Abu Heriba)

-9. Mosque of Amir al-Maridani
+11. Mosque of Amir al-Maridani

 It was lavish for its time thanks to the wealth of its patron al-Maridani and his father-in-law Sultan Muhammad.

-10. The Blue Mosque (Aqsunqur Mosque)
+12. The Blue Mosque (Aqsunqur Mosque)

 Aqsunqur is one of several blue mosques in the world.
 The Mamluks built it in 1347 with a leafy courtyard and walls of intricate blue tiles.

-11. Bayt al-Razzaz Palace
+13. Bayt al-Razzaz Palace